 - 1. A prompt and equitable response to reports of Prohibited Conduct. - 2.
 To receive interim measures that may be reasonably available and necessary for protection and support. - 3.
 Information about where to find confidential resources on and off campus and other forms of support available through the College and in the community. - 4.
-Notice of the alleged conduct and the potential policy violations at issue. - 5.
+Notice of the alleged conduct, potential policy violations at issue and the identity of the complainant, which may be the College, prior to the start of a formal investigation. - 5.
 An adequate, reliable, thorough and impartial investigation. - 6.
 The opportunity for an advisor of choice who may attend all meetings and proceedings related to the assessment, investigation or resolution of the report. - 7.
 Agency and autonomy to decline to participate in an investigation or resolution under the policy, although the College may choose to continue the process even if the complainant and/or respondent do not participate. - 8.
 To identify witnesses and provide evidence during the investigation. - 9.
 Prompt remedial action if Prohibited Conduct is determined to have occurred. - 10.
-Regular communication about the progress of the process and of the resolution. - 11.
-Timely written notice of the outcome, and sanctions, and the rationale for each. - 12.
+Regular communication about the progress of the process and of the resolution.

+- 11. Timely written notice of the outcome, and sanctions, and the rationale for each. - 12.
 The opportunity to appeal the outcome (determination as to responsibility) and sanction. - 13.
-To be free from retaliation, harassment or intimidation relating to this policy.
+To be free from retaliation, harassment, or intimidation relating to this policy. - 14.
+Reasonable accommodation for individuals with disabilities can be requested through established College protocol as provided by the Americans with Disabilities Act and/or Section 504 of the Rehabilitation Act.